OMcBrien/imsu/README.md

 3. `AfterglowPy`, which is used for generating GRB lightcurves.
 There isn't much documentation for this package, but you can read some example on it [here](https://afterglowpy.readthedocs.io/en/latest/).
 4. `sfdmap`, which is used with `SNCosmo` to apply extinction corrections to generated lightcurves.
 It is pip installable or can be installed from source [here](https://github.com/kbarbary/sfdmap).
 5. `extinction`, another extinction correction package this time used with `AfterglowPy`.
 It's also pip installable, but if you want the documentation, look [here](https://extinction.readthedocs.io/en/latest/).
+6. `spectres`, a tool used for rebinning spectra when adding custom time series sources to `SNCosmo`.
+This can be installed via pip.

 With the exception of `sfdmap`, these packages should all work out of the box. `sfdmap` has an additional step in its install of downloading the [Schlegel, Finkbeiner and Davis (1998)](https://ui.adsabs.harvard.edu/abs/1998ApJ...500..525S/abstract) dustmap files themselves.
 These are then queried during the lightcurve generation for E(B-V) values.
 The dustmaps are pretty big once untarred and are contained in folder named `sfddata-master`.
 Remember the path to this folder as you'll need it in a moment.